williamiommi/sanity-plugin-groq-snippet/README.md

 })
 ```

-The plugin introduces one new tool on top of your Studio navigation.
+The plugin introduces one new tool at the top of your Studio navigation.
 It uses two new documents: `groq.snippet` and `groq.snippet.tag`

 <br /><br />

 ## ⚙️ Plugin Configuration

-This is the main configuration of the plugin.
+This is the main configuration of the plugin/tool.
 The available options are:

 ```ts
 {